thisisevilevil/evilevil365/_posts/2025-09-24-TAP-And-Autopilot.md

 From the user’s perspective, this is fantastic.
 They can start working almost immediately.

-From IT and Security’s perspective, not so much—because no apps or policies are there yet.
+From IT and Security’s perspective, not so much—because no apps or policies are present once the user hits the desktop

 **Applications:** Critical apps can be installed via PowerShell (Intune platform scripts).
 These run before Win32 or LoB apps.
 It’s not elegant, but it works reliably.